Gaushikmr/Codewayy-Python/README.md

 *  A program in Python which imports files as modules.
 The modules contain user defined list functions, string functions and logical operator functions.

+**Day-5**

+* A program in Python which makes use of the Python error handling, your program should include: ```Try, Except, Raise, Finally keyword```.

+* A program in Python which makes use of the different match functions(min 3) and the sort function for list, tuples, sets etc.

+* A program in Python to read a text file and print it’s content.

+* A program in Python which should take a string of 3-4 lines and write it to a txt file.